Assessment, Learning, and Student Success: Assessment, Learning, and School Improvement Concentration, Ed.D.

-This degree will provide educational leaders with the knowledge and analytical skills to analyze all forms of student-learning data (formative and summative, quantitative and qualitative) in order to accurately identify areas of success as well as areas in need of specific attention to attain school improvement.
+This degree will provide educational leaders with the knowledge and analytical skills to analyze all forms of student-learning data (formative and summative, quantitative and qualitative) in order to accurately identify initiatives that will improve their students' success.

 Please see the undergraduate catalog for undergraduate program information.

-Admission is limited and will be based on a holistic review of test scores, past academic success, and potential for success in a rigorous doctoral program whose objective is the development of individuals who can effect immediate school improvement and student learning achievement.
-The following are minimum requirements for admission to the Ed.D. in Assessment, Learning, and School Improvement (although meeting these criteria does not guaranteed admission to this selective program of study):
+Admission is limited and will be based on a holistic review of test scores, past academic success, and potential for success in a rigorous doctoral program.
+The following are guidelines for admission to the Ed.D. in Assessment, Learning, and Student Success (although meeting these criteria does not guarantee admission to this selective program of study).
+Applicants are

-Applicants are expected to have a minimum grade point average (GPA) of 3.50 in master's coursework.
+- expected to have a minimum grade point average (GPA) of 3.00 in undergraduate coursework.

 All application materials must be submitted to the College of Graduate Studies.
 NOTE: The program is partnering with local school districts for off-campus cohorts.
 Please contact program office for current procedures pertaining to location and deadlines.

 - submit application with the appropriate application fee (online at www.mtsu.edu/graduate/apply.php).
 Once this initial application has been accepted, the applicant will receive directions on how to enter the graduate portal to be able to submit other materials.